open-telemetry/opentelemetry.io/content/en/blog/2023/ecs-otel-semconv-convergence.md

 Semantic Conventions truly is a successor of the Elastic Common Schema.
 OpenTelemetry shares the same interest of improving the convergence of observability and security in this space.
-We believe this schema merge brings huge value to the open-source community because:
+We believe this schema merge brings huge value to the open source community because:

 - ECS has years of proven success in the logs, metrics, traces and security events schema, providing great coverage of the common problem domains.